 Way 2.
-Transfer Photos from iPhone to PC with Windows Default Settings
+Transfer Photos from iPhone to Windows 11/10 PC with Windows Photos App

-- Connect your iPhone with Windows 10 PC through USB cable.
+Step 1.
+Connect your iPhone with Windows 10/11 PC through USB cable.

-If the Photos app doesn't auto pop up, then, type and search "Photos" app in Windows 10 Cortana and click to open it.
+1. If the Photos app doesn't auto pop up, then, type and search "Photos" app in Windows 10 Cortana and click to open it.
 Or search and click into "Phone Companion" in Cortana and click "Import photos and videos" in the bottom left corner.
 Go to "Import" in the top right corner.
 Click it and you will see two options in the drop-down menu.
-Choose "From a USB device" and it starts auto loading photos on your iPhone for transferring.
+Choose "From a connected device".

 - Ease of use

 Way 3.
 Import Photos from iPhone to Windows Computer with File Explorer

 It's also a good idea to download photos from iPhone to Windows computer with a USB cable using File Explorer.
 File Explorer in Windows 10 is called Windows Explorer on Windows 11, they are the same thing.
 File Explorer helps you access your files quickly.
 To open File Explorer on Windows, click the Start button and find the File Explorer, or choose the folder icon on the taskbar, or press the Windows logo key +E. Here's how to transfer photos from iPhone to Windows 11/10/8/7 computer with File Explorer using USB cable.